If you've been part of the dating scene within the last couple of years, you don't need me to explain what Tinder is.

 If so, there are many critical lessons you can take away from their story.

+Then Tinder came along as a convenient way to meet people.
 Users swipe right if they like what they see, or swipe left if they don't.

 Unlike other more traditional dating websites, there is no long biography and list of questions about yourself to answer.